Center for Peace, Equity, & Justice through Service

-This Summer we welcomed Sterling Clinton-Spellman'02, to lead as the new Director of the Center for Peace, Equity and Justice Through Service.
-As a Lincoln alumna, she is excited to bring her energy and creativity back to Lincoln in this new role, using her background as an educator in adult and youth programs from a variety of communities and cultural backgrounds.
-She holds a B.A. in Communication Arts from The College of New Rochelle, and a Masters of Urban Education from Mercy College.
-Mrs. Clinton-Spellman will be providing support and resources to the Lincoln community in our planning and execution of Morgan Stone Day, International Women’s Day, our senior service projects, our annual Human Rights Film Festival and a host of other enriching programs.
+Sterling Clinton-Spellman '02, is the Director of the Center for Peace, Equity and Justice through Service.
+As a Lincoln alumna, she brings her energy and creativity back to Lincoln in this role, using her background as an educator in adult and youth programs from a variety of communities and cultural backgrounds.
+Mrs. Clinton-Spellman provides support and resources to the Lincoln community for the planning and execution of Morgan Stone Day, International Women’s Day, our senior service projects, our annual Human Rights Film Festival and a host of other enriching programs.

 "The Power of One: Be the change you want to see in the world."
 Students explored the idea of "The Power of One" as it related to their studies, as well as their personal lives.
 As a community, we explored people, places, and events throughout the world that have made a difference in the lives of others, either through the power of one voice, one place, one city, one state, one country, one continent or one world.
 This his video that captures the essence of the Power of One: http://youtu.be/_QzjqOl2N9c